beeman/nx-python/README.md

 ### Adding an application to our workspace

-To create a new python application based on plugin, please execute the next command:
+To create a new python application based on this plugin, please execute the following command:

 ```
 nx g @nx-python/nx-python:app <app-name>